nelsonsemwing/lab-ai-co-pilot/README.md

 ##  Reflection Prompts

-Write in your journal or digital notebook:

-- Which AI helped *you* learn better?
+## 🧠 Reflection Prompts

+- ChatGPT helped me learn better because it was clear and easy to understand.
+- Claude gave more detailed answers but sometimes too long.
-- Was there a big difference in explanation quality?
+- The main difference was explanation style, not correctness.
-- Which one matched your communication style?
+- I prefer ChatGPT for learning and coding practice.
-- How might you use different AIs for different types of work?
+- I would use different AIs depending on the task.

 <br />